 However, fortunately for her, Spike was interrupted from revealing this by a knock on the door, which Giles, it being his house, got up to answer.

-Upon opening the door, Giles was welcomed by the sight if someone he'd rather hoped never to see again.
+Upon opening the door, Giles was welcomed by the sight of someone he'd rather hoped never to see again.

 "Hello, Ripper old boy, mind if I come in?" said Ethan Rayne jollily.

 The first thing Willow said upon seeing her new situation was "Okay, not in my own body then.
-Shame." then she giggled, watching only half of Daniel's mouth move, and said "We look like that guy with the dead cells in the corner of his mouth.
-You know, the guy from that program."
+Shame." then she giggled, watching only half of Daniel's mouth move.
+She still felt like she was in her own body, rather than sharing Daniel's, which was odd.
+Especially given the several fundamental differences between the two bodies.

-"Yeah Willow, nice and articulate, that's the way."
-Daniel replied, momentarily forgetting that he was, in some way, talking to himself.
-He still felt like himself, he just couldn't control half of his body.
+Daniel also still felt like himself, he just couldn't control half of his body.
 Although having someone else's eye in his face was very odd - Willow's eyesight was far better than his, so with his glasses on he couldn't see through it, but without them he couldn't see through his.
 He wondered how it was that they could see through both eyes but only use half a mouth.

 Sam finally managed to speak.
 "So, are you Daniel or are you Willow?" she asked, aflame with curiosity.